Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 It turns out that a homoiconic language is hard to parse when you want to know *where you found the code in the first place*.
 In a language with a separate AST, the AST type includes file positions.
 In lisp, you just have... a list.
-Unadorned.
+No frills.

 I briefly explored writing my own parser before coming to my senses.
 Did you know the following is legal elisp?